 No text is required but it may be helpful to have access to an upper-level biochemistry text for the basic pathways.

-If students wish to buy a text, consider Lehninger's Biochemistry (available at the Bookstore).
+If students would like access to a biochemistry textbook, they are encouraged to use an online textbook available via an open license.

 Any supplemental readings will be made available on onQ.
 Students will be notified of any supplemental readings through onQ and by announcements.